gurditsingh/hydeout/_posts/test.md

 **Edge Node :**

- - The Edge node can be the system used by the
+ - The Edge node can be the system used by the user(who run the application/job) and which is outside of the cluster.
+ - The Edge node can be system used by the user which is one of the node generally the driver node can be the edge node.

 ![Spark](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/spt_ep4_sparksubmit.jpg?raw=true)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNzIxMDk0NDksLTIxMTczNDQyMTAsLT
-IxNjc4NTY1LDMzMDcyNTU5NiwxOTE0MTQ1MDk5LC0xMDgwNzQ1
-OTMyLC0xNzA5Nzk4ODc2LC0xMjUyMTE1NDAyLC0xODY5MzQ4Mj
-UyLC0yODAxMDAwNTYsLTEyNDM1MzA4NTYsLTI2NzkzNTgzMSwx
-MTExMzQzODc4LDE0NDIwNTExNzcsLTYzODE0NjQzLC03NjQxOD
-Y2NjMsMjY5NTM1MzM2LC04MDAzNjc4NywxNTQwMjc2NTQ5LDE2
-NzM4ODUwNzddfQ==
+eyJoaXN0b3J5IjpbOTMyODM1MzQ3LC0yMTE3MzQ0MjEwLC0yMT
+Y3ODU2NSwzMzA3MjU1OTYsMTkxNDE0NTA5OSwtMTA4MDc0NTkz
+MiwtMTcwOTc5ODg3NiwtMTI1MjExNTQwMiwtMTg2OTM0ODI1Mi
+wtMjgwMTAwMDU2LC0xMjQzNTMwODU2LC0yNjc5MzU4MzEsMTEx
+MTM0Mzg3OCwxNDQyMDUxMTc3LC02MzgxNDY0MywtNzY0MTg2Nj
+YzLDI2OTUzNTMzNiwtODAwMzY3ODcsMTU0MDI3NjU0OSwxNjcz
+ODg1MDc3XX0=
 -->